Best AI for SEO in 2026: Top Tools for Real SEO Work

 • competitor angle extraction,

-3) Gemini: Best for research workflows connected to Google tools
+3) Gemini: best for research workflows connected to Google tools

-It is also useful for:
+It is especially useful for:

 • summarizing source material,